MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security enables you to natively use the Microsoft Data Classification Service to classify the files in your cloud apps.
-Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Cloud App Security.
-The classification service allows you to extend your data classification efforts to the third-party cloud apps protected by Microsoft Cloud App Security, using the decisions you already made across an even greater number of apps.
+Microsoft Defender for Cloud Apps enables you to natively use the Microsoft Data Classification Service to classify the files in your cloud apps.
+Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Defender for Cloud Apps.
+The classification service allows you to extend your data classification efforts to the third-party cloud apps protected by Microsoft Defender for Cloud Apps, using the decisions you already made across an even greater number of apps.

 >[!NOTE]
 > This feature is currently available in the US, Europe, Australia, India, Canada, Japan, and APAC.

 ## Enable content inspection with Data Classification Services

 You have the option to set the **Inspection method** to use the **Microsoft Data Classification Service** with no additional configuration required.
-This option is useful when creating a data leak prevention policy for your files in Microsoft Cloud App Security.
+This option is useful when creating a data leak prevention policy for your files in Microsoft Defender for Cloud Apps.

 1. In the [file policy](data-protection-policies.md) page, under **Inspection method**, select **Data Classification Service**.
 You can also set the **Inspection method** in the [session policy](session-policy-aad.md) page with **Control file download (with inspection)** selected.